twiddlingbits/twr-wasm/docs/api/api-ts-consoles.md

 }
 ~~~

+You can use the `putStr` member function to print a string to the div console in JavaScript.

 ## class twrConsoleTerminal
 `twrConsoleTerminal` provides streaming and addressable character input and output.
 A `<canvas>` tag is used to render into.